Parents with Mental Illness and Child Custody Issues

 - Enable parent-child visitation during psychiatric hospitalization to maintain the bond between parent and child

 - Train child protective services workers to better understand parental mental illness

 - Educate the legal system about advances in the treatment of serious mental illness

 - Advocate for increased specialized services for parents with serious mental illnesses available through the court system

-- Network practical tools for changing environment.
+- Network practical tools for changing the environment.
 Making the Invisible Visible: Parents with Psychiatric Disabilities.
 National Technical Assistance Center for State Mental Health Planning.
 Special Issue Parents with Psychiatric Disabilities.
 Spring, 2000.